telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfstreamwriter/pdfpagesource.md

 	}
 {{endregion}}

-PdfPageSource exposes also an additional overload, which allows you to keep the stream you are working with open after disposing the PdfPageSource instance by passing **true** as a value for the second constructor parameter (leaveStreamOpen).

 ### Members

 PdfPageSource exposes the two properties to give you information about the pages - **Size** and **Orientation**.